Higher representation infinite algebras and toric Fano stacks of Picard number one or two: Tilting theory for smooth toric Fano stacks of Picard number two

-Therefore there are the following four kinds of $2$-tilting bundles up to translations.
+Therefore there are the following five kinds of $2$-tilting bundles up to translations.
+All of them are $2$-representation infinite algebras of type $\widetilde A\widetilde A$.
 Observe that by mutations of non-trivial upper sets in $q^{-1}(J)$, they are mutated to each other, which correspond to $2$-APR tilting mutations.

 (2) Put $G:=\mathbb{Z}^2$ and $\vec{x}=\vec{y}=(1,0),\vec{z}=(1,1),\vec{w}=(0,1)\in G$.
 We view $S:=k[x,y,z,w]$ as a $G$-graded $k$-algebra.
 Then the resulting toric stack $\X$ is isomorphic to $\Sigma_1$.
 We have $\vec{p}=(3,2)$ and $H=G/\mathbb{Z}\vec{p}\cong\mathbb{Z}; (a,b)+\mathbb{Z}\vec{p}\mapsto 2a-3b$.
 If we equip $H$ with our partial order, then the quiver of $H$ becomes the following.